lingtalfi/SaveOrm/README.md

 History Log
 ------------------

+- 1.8.0 -- 2017-09-04

+    - fix SaveOrmGenerator not generating bindings key in conf
+    - GeneratedBaseObject.save method now has an optional savedResults referenced argument

 - 1.7.0 -- 2017-09-04

     - createByXXX generated methods now have their last argument: $fail defaulting to the new option: false